davesnuthouse/RedGuild/README.md

 Outstanding bugs:
 * Force sync to Lunatic did not show her accept in summary (cosmetic)
-* Add button also needs clicked twice (once for defocus and once to activate)
+* Add button needs clicked twice (once for defocus and once to activate)
-* Escape does not close the addon (not really a bug - QOL)
-* Window wont move with ML Scorecard open
 * ML notes needs 2 clicks